knilling/vagrant-splunk/README.md

 # Splunk Vagrant

-This is a super quick and barebones way to get up an running with Splunk.
+This is a super quick and barebones way to get up and running with Splunk.

 This is handy for an impromptu demo or maybe for a home lab.